 Just such an event happened when the news of the day was the increased sales of GM and Ford, with experts in the field attributing the increases as a result of all the turbulence surrounding Toyota and its recall problems.

-I can’t help but think back to a recording I heard years ago of a 30s radio show starring the humorist Will Rogers.
+We can’t help but think back to a recording of a 30s radio show starring the humorist Will Rogers.
 He was poking fun at the Roosevelt administration as it tried everything it could to pull the nation out of the Great Depression.